VinitJS/lld-python/README.md

-# lld-python
+# LLD in Python
-LLD in Python
+Open source project to create the best solutions for LLD in Python